-The delivery of the change proposed within the Framework will require a significant collective effort from a range of organisations.
+The delivery of the change proposed within the Framework will require a significant collective effort from a range of organisations, alignment and influence to national and regional strategy/investment and long term governance arrangements.

-Key partners in the delivery of the Regional Prosperity Framework will include the Edinburgh City Region Deal signatories (the six local authorities, together with regional universities, colleges and the Regional Enterprise Council, UK and Scottish Governments), as well as a range of other organisations with a key role in the Region such as Scottish Enterprise, South of Scotland Enterprise, Transport Scotland and SEStran.
+Key partners in the delivery of the Regional Prosperity Framework will include the Edinburgh City Region Deal signatories (the six local authorities, together with regional universities, colleges and the Regional Enterprise Council, UK and Scottish Governments), as well as a range of other organisations with a key national and regional roles such as Transport Scotland, Scottish Enterprise, South of Scotland Enterprise, SEStran and SUStran.

 The successful delivery of the Framework and action plan requires each of its elements to be implemented in a coordinated way.
-An existing structure is already in place to support the delivery of the Edinburgh and South East Scotland City Deal, and this will be the basis of a broader public / private sector economic partnership to guide and monitor the delivery of the Framework.
+An existing structure is already in place to support the delivery of the Edinburgh and South East Scotland City Deal, and this will be the basis of a broader public / private sector economic partnership to guide and monitor the delivery of the Framework in the long term.